 This shrimp dip has spicy and bold flavours, yet it's one of the simplest nam prik you can make at home.
 It's heatly, gluten-free, and easy to make.
 Ready to take your veggies and dip platter to the next level?
 This is the recipe to try!

-Outside of Thailand, dips are severely underrepresented, but in Thailand, we have dips as often as you might have a sandwich!
-“Nam Prik” is a type of Thai dip that is spicy (“prik” means chilies!) with very bold flavours.
-It’s served as part of a bigger meal, and for many families, a meal isn’t quite complete without a nam prik on the table!
+"Nam Prik" is a type of Thai dip that is spicy ("prik" means chilies) with very bold flavours.
+Outside of Thailand, Thai dips are severely underrepresented, but Thai people have dips as often as you might have a sandwich!
+It's served as part of a bigger meal, and for many families, a meal isn't quite complete without a nam prik on the table.

-Restaurants shy away from putting nam prik on the menu because they can be a bit of an acquired taste, but the one I am sharing with you today is what I consider a “beginner’s nam prik” because it is easy to make and easy to love with very simple ingredients.
+Restaurants shy away from putting nam prik on the menu because they have very strong flavours, and some can be a bit of an acquired taste.
+But this one I am sharing with you is what I consider a "beginner's nam prik" because it is easy to make and easy to love with no funky ingredients.
 The perfect way to ease yourself into the world of nam prik!

 - 100 g shrimp, medium size

 - 8 cloves garlic, leave the skin on